Prof-ThiagoOliveira/blog/content/authors/admin/_index.md

 statistical modeling for agricultural data.
 He was a lecturer in the Department of Exact Sciences at ESALQ/University of São Paulo, Piracicaba, São Paulo, Brazil from 2017 to 2019.
-Currently, Thiago is working at the NUI Galway as Researcher on development of statistical methods for sports.
+Currently, Thiago is working at the NUI Galway as Researcher on development of statistical methods in sports.
 </p>